ferzkopp/RB4InstrumentMapper/Docs/PacketFormats.md

 This documentation is far from fully comprehensive, as there are many parts of the Xbox One controller protocol that don't pertain to sniffing inputs.
 There are also some parts of the receiver header data that are not well understood.

-Byte numbers in the lists are 0-indexed.
+All values are listed as little-endian.
+Byte numbers are 0-indexed.

 ## Table of Contents